Photo by Erin Harris

 A Penn grad, she landed her first book deal at age 29 with Simon and Schuster.
 Since then, her work has been published by MTV Books, Pocket Books, MacMillan and Harlequin.
 She was a finalist for the Gayle Wilson award of Excellence in young adult fiction from the Romance Writers of America.
 Her books include: I Did (But I Wouldn’t Now), Dixieland Sushi, Every Demon Has His Day, Can't Teach An Old Demon New Tricks, Pink Slip Party and the Bard Academy series for young adults.

 She has presented her work at Book Expo, the Printer’s Row Book Fair, the Iowa City Book Festival and has made dozens of appearances for book readings and events at Barnes and Noble and other major bookstores in cities across the country.
 She has been reviewed in Publisher’s Weekly, Booklist, The Library Journal, YM magazine, Lucky Magazine, Chicago Magazine, the Boston Herald, American Cheerleader and The Romantic Times, among many others.
 She’s been interviewed on various television and radio programs on her writing in Austin, New York and Chicago.
-Cara Lockwood lives near Chicago, Illinois with her two daughters.
+Cara Lockwood lives near Chicago with her husband and their children.